pil0u/lewagon-aoc/README.md

 ## Advent of Code API

 On `adventofcode.com`, a user can create one (and only one) private leaderboard.
-Up to 200 users can join it using the generated code.
+Up to 200 users can join it using a unique generated code.

 A JSON object containing scores can be fetched from a `GET` request that needs a session cookie to succeed.
 We store this session cookie in the `SESSION_COOKIE` environment variable (valid ~ 1 month).